Program transfers between MSc and PhD

 - Examination Chair, a member of the LMP graduate faculty, who chairs the examining committee, and at her/his discretion may participate in questioning you;

-- two other graduate faculty members, one of whom is a member of another graduate unit.
+- One other graduate faculty member from any graduate unit.

 2. Prepare a research proposal